who-else-but-arjun/nutanix-workflow-orchestrator/DESIGN_DOCUMENT.md

 ### 13.3 Optimize failure diagnosis

 Small workflow steps create a narrow failure domain.
-Instead of reporting that a large provisioning script failed, FlowForge can report that `reserve_ipam_address` failed, preserve its error and output, mark downstream work skipped, and dispatch the configured compensation flow.
+Instead of reporting that a large provisioning script failed, Nutanix Workflow Orchestrator can report that `reserve_ipam_address` failed, preserve its error and output, mark downstream work skipped, and dispatch the configured compensation flow.
 This reduces time to diagnose and prevents operators from repeating already-successful work.

 ### 13.4 Optimize recovery work